Article No. 2 in the Tx Child Support Series, Longworth Law Firm, P.C.

 - The desired amount differs by $100 or 20 percent since the agreement was altered

-- If there has been substantial change that has occurred since the original order
+- If there has been a substantial change that has occurred since the original order

 The order can only be modified in a court hearing or through the child support review process.
 Consult an attorney if you want to add a college support agreement to your divorce settlement or want to alter the terms of your child support agreement.
 An experienced lawyer can work with you to ensure that the best interests of your children are protected in that process.